-As companies set priorities for 2010 or next year’s budget, it is important to understand where to start.
+As companies set priorities, it is important to understand where to start.
 So, why should inventory accuracy be a top priority?

 - Inventory inaccuracy will negatively affect your warehouse efficiency: For example, if you are pulling inventory for a truck and find that the inventory is not where it should be, you have wasted time.
 You wasted the time going to the wrong location.
 You have wasted the time preparing incorrect paperwork.
 And you’ve wasted the time you’ll have to spend to find the inventory and/or address the issue.